prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/general/rdf-owl/index.md

         rdf:type         vec:SegmentCrossSectionAreaType , owl:NamedIndividiual;
         vec:enumLiteral  "Real" .
 ```
 For `OpenEnumeration`s the extension with new custom literals is straight forward.
 They can be easily defined as new individuals of the corresponding enum class.
-However, the should be defined in an appropriate namespace and not in VEC-namespace.
+However, they should be defined in an appropriate namespace and not in VEC-namespace.
 The enumeration above could be extended for example like this:

 ```Turtle
 acme:SegmentCrossSectionAreaType_MyCustomLiteral